 Economists and financial journalists vary widely in their opinions about the current level of recession risk.
 The official call on recessions, of course, is the domain of the National Bureau of Economic Research, which makes the determination on recession start and end several months — sometimes more than a year — after the fact.

 GDP per capita, as we've seen, is a weaker series than GDP.
 What does it suggest about our current recession risk?
 The next chart shows the YoY change in real GDP per capita since 1960.
-I've again highlighted recessions.
+We've again highlighted recessions.
 The red dots show the YoY real GDP for the quarter before the recession began, and the dotted line gives us a sense of how the current level compares to recession starts since 1960.
-This chart suggests that, despite chronic weakness in the economy, this indicator higher than six of the eight quarters during which recessions began.
-That said, we must remember that GDP is a heavily revised lagging indicator.

-I'll update these charts next month when the Q2 Third Estimate of GDP is released next month.
+We'll update these charts when the Second Estimate of Q2 GDP is released later this month.